DougCrossDesign/Skip-Links/README.md

-# Skip-Links
-Skip Links for Web Accessibility using focused and non-focused state on text links at top of the page to direct users into areas of a HTML structure section quickly without having to navigation through other confused content.

-Web Accessibility - Skip Links
+# Web Accessibility - Skip Links
 ------------------------------
 Example of how to use Skip Links for Web Accessibility using focused and non-focused state on text links at top of the page to direct users into areas of a HTML structure section quickly without having to navigation through other confused content.